This is my second in a two post series looking at how data science can boost your digital marketing efforts and help you raise AuM.

 I’ve already explained the what data science is in relation to fund marketing.

-But what about it’s actual practical application – how do you sue it to boost your sales figures?
+But what about its actual practical application – how do you use it to boost your sales figures?

 Of course, it’s a huge field.
 But I’ve boiled the answer to this question down into the five tenets of data science that are most relevant to working out how well your marketing campaigns are performing: